spiglerg/RNN_Text_Generation_Tensorflow/README.md

 ## Usage

-To train the model:
-1. Set the textfile you want to use to train the network in the code ("with open('data/shakespeare.txt', 'r') as f:")
+To train the model you can set the textfile you want to use to train the network by using command line options:

-2.
+Run the network in train mode:

-    $ python rnn_tf.py
+  $ python rnn_tf.py --input_file=data/shakespeare.txt --ckpt_model="saved/model.ckpt" --mode=train

-3. Run the network with the starting prefix you want to use to generate text:
+Run the network to generate text:

-    $ python rnn_tf.py saved/model.ckpt "The "
+  $ python rnn_tf.py --input_file=data/shakespeare.txt --ckpt_model="saved/model.ckpt" --test_prefix="The " --mode=talk